derbynn/Wireless-Comm-for-Kites/README.md

 4. Upon establishment of communication with the transmitting LoRa, the LoRa module will initiate reception and concurrently display the incoming packets on the terminal, while simultaneously transmitting it to AWS.

 ### Cloud
-Setting Up an AWS IoT for Raspberry pi connecction Setting up an AWS IoT account involves creating an AWS account, configuring AWS IoT services, and setting up IoT devices.
+Setting Up an AWS IoT for Raspberry pi connection Setting up an AWS IoT account involves creating an AWS account, configuring AWS IoT services, and setting up IoT devices.
 Here are the steps to get started:

 Sign up for an AWS account: